KannarFr/echoserver/README.md

 # Echoserver

-This a simple nodejs echo server that print in console its requests.
+This a simple NodeJS echo server that prints its requests in console.